 This is where you start the live broadcast.
 The stream could be on all the time if you like.
-For example, some clients use this internally and display a video window on their intranet, always ready to start displaying a new live event.
-With the stream active, starting a new live-stream is quick; it is automatically enabled as soon as the video is transmitted, so it could be a question of just whipping up a mobile phone and start filming.
+For example, some clients use this internally and display a video window on their intranet, always ready to show a new live event.
+With the stream active, starting a new live stream is quick; it is automatically enabled as soon as the video is transmitted, so it could be a question of just whipping up a mobile phone and starting filming.

-This is a field for a text description of the live-stream.
-Descriptions could be shown in the video player by choosing to activate “Description” in the player configuration.
+This is a field for a text description of the live stream.
+Please activate it in the player configuration.

 Choose a picture to be shown when the stream is inactive.
 This picture is shown instead of the player.
 When the stream is activated, the player is displayed instead.
 As an example, this function could be used to give information on when the next broadcast starts!

 The difference between the Start image and the Testcard is that the former is a picture displayed by the video player.
 Without a Testcard, the player shows when someone visits a page with the player embedded or follows the “Share link.”